Broiler Chicken

-Cargill has a growing broiler chicken business and is a leading producer of chicken products in Europe, Asia Pacific, Latin America and Canada.
+Cargill is a leading producer of chicken products worldwide.
 We are aligning our care and handling of chickens raised for food with the expectations of our customers and consumers.

 Where Cargill owns farms, our employees receive training to ensure birds receive the highest level of care.
 Our contract farmers share our values and pledge to maintain excellent animal handling and management that meets our requirements.

-Cargill is committed to being a leader in delivering safe, humanely treated chicken through research, innovation and employing best practices.
+Cargill is committed to being a leader in delivering safe, humanely treated chicken through research, innovation and employment of best practices.

 Humane handling on the farm

-All our birds are handled with care using low stress methods.
+We consistently strive to improve our handling and rearing methods to mitigate stress.
 We listen carefully to our customer and consumer preferences in addition to current animal welfare science.
-Therefore, we recognize the importance of offering alternatives in the way our chickens are raised.
+Therefore, we recognize the importance of offering multiple alternatives in the ways our chickens are raised.

 Where we own our grow-out operations, our employees are trained to handle birds with care.
 Our contract farmers share our values and pledge to maintain excellent animal handling and management as Cargill suppliers.